Blogs > Health > How (and Why) to Exfoliate Your Scalp: Step By Step

 How do I get rid of buildup on my scalp?

 Getting rid of buildup on your hair follicles is essential to scalp health, especially if you have an oily scalp.
-A regular scalp scrub should be a part of your grooming routine to remove excess scalp buildup.
+Waking up with greasy pillows are a hassle.
+Which is why a regular scalp scrub should be a part of your grooming routine to remove excess scalp buildup.

 How often should you exfoliate the scalp?